 Katowice is the beating heart of the Silesian Metropolis with close to 3,000,000 citizens and the highest regional population density in Poland.
 Katowice has an unemployment rate of just 2.3% and an average gross income that is 23% higher than that of the region.
 21% of Silesian GDP is generated in Katowice alone.
 The region has great investment potential within the Special Economic Zone in Katowice with 41,000 people working in 180 companies.

 Silesia Business Park is a well-known landmark of Katowice.
 The area between the buildings of the complex includes a docking station for the ever popular City By Bike urban bicycle scheme.
 This is a great amenity for people who commute to Katowice by train – they can rent a bicycle at the railway station and get to Silesia Business Park in just ten minutes.
 The complex offers its employees a medical center, an outdoor gym and a kindergarten.

 Building C of the complex is already LEED Gold certified (Leadership in Energy & Environmental Design), while Building D is expected to receive the certification in Q2 2019.
 Both properties are part of the four-building office complex, which is now entirely divested.

-During the sales process, Skanska was advised by GVA and Colliers International, while ISOC Holdings Inc. was advised by Augusta Cracovia and CBRE.
+During the sales process, Skanska was advised by GVA and Colliers International, while ISOC Group was advised by Augusta Cracovia and CBRE.
 Legal advisers for the transaction were Hogan Lovells for the purchaser and Dentons for the seller.